Nagaprasad-77/ReCraftify/README.md

 # ReCraftify 🛍️

-**ReCraftify** is a full-stack eCommerce web application built with Django.
+**ReCraftify** is a full-stack online classified platform built with Django.
 It provides a modern platform for managing and showcasing handcrafted or curated products.
 The application supports both vendor and admin roles with dynamic product management, secure user authentication, and an intuitive store front interface.

 ---